 Gabby pointed out that there were only three golden dragon eggs in the display case that we walked by in the cool dark hallways of Hogwarts basement dungeons.
 She challenged us to find the fourth egg, the one that Harry himself was trying to scoop away from the dragon.
 (We failed, at the end of our tour she had to point the fourth egg out to us — perched up inside the sign you enter under when you first walk into Dragon Challenge.)

-I am so glad that I got to experience the queue for Dragon Challenge before it closes for good come Sept.
-4th.
+I am so glad that I got to experience the queue for Dragon Challenge before it closed for good.

 What about you folks?
 Have you ever passed this ride over during a visit to Hogsmeade?
 Or have you ever rode this coaster, or walked through its queue?
 Are you sad to see it go?
 Or simply excited to see what new Harry Potter themed ride will be popping up in its place?